apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 # Using the Swift Package Manager plugin

-The Swift Package Manager introduced new plugin capabilities in Swift 5.6, enabling the extension of the build process with custom build tools.
-Learn how to use the SwiftProtobuf plugin for the Swift Package Manager.
+Extend your build process by using the SwiftProtobuf plugin for the Swift Package Manager.

 ## Overview

+The Swift Package Manager introduced plugin capabilities in Swift 5.6 that let you extend the build process with custom build tools.

 > Warning: Due to limitations of binary executable discovery with Xcode we only recommend using the Swift Package Manager plugin in leaf packages.
 For more information, read the [Overriding the path to the protoc binary](#Overriding-the-path-to-the-protoc-binary) section of